Rebellion Racing: 2017–2020: Later years with R13, overall wins, and closure

-Rebellion Racing announced a single full-season entry for the 2019–2020 season, with another entry set to be entered on a race-by-race basis depending on sponsorships.
+Rebellion Racing announced a single full-season entry for the 2019–20 FIA World Endurance Championship, with another entry set to be entered on a race-by-race basis depending on sponsorships.
 The second entry was raced at Silverstone, Spa and Le Mans.
-The team took their first "on track" victory at the 4 hours of Shangai, with the #1 car qualifying in 1st place and winning the race, becoming the first privateer team to do so in the WEC's history.
+The team took their first "on track" victory at the 4 Hours of Shanghai, with the #1 car qualifying in 1st place and winning the race, becoming the first privateer team to do so in the WEC's history.

 The same happened at that year's Lone Star Le Mans, where the team took their last win.
 Rebellion Racing's last race was that year's 24 Hours of Le Mans, the second to last race on the calendar, after which the team retired from motorsports following a decision taken by its parent company, Rebellion Corporation.